 Carroll Rosenbloom.
 A Baltimore native, he owned the team from its 1953 revival until July 13, 1972, when he did something shocking: He sold the Colts to Bob Irsay, the owner of the Los Angeles Rams, who then sold the Rams to Rosenbloom.

 Why would they do that?
-Rosenbloom didn't like Memorial Stadium, and the City of Baltimore raised his rent in 1969.
-He asked the City to build him a new stadium, and they wouldn't do it.
-The lease ran out after the 1972 season, and he threatened to build a stadium on land in Baltimore County -- from which Baltimore City is separate.
+Rosenbloom didn't like Memorial Stadium any more than Irsay later would, and the City of Baltimore raised his rent in 1969.
+He asked the City to build him a new stadium, and, proud of their municipal venue (with some reason), they wouldn't do it.
+The lease ran out after the 1972 season, and Rosenbloom threatened to build a stadium on land in Baltimore County -- from which Baltimore City is separate.

 Rosenbloom was also feuding with the Baltimore media.
 And his new wife, Georgia, hated Baltimore, a declining city with often rotten weather, and wanted to move to Los Angeles.
 So, realizing how much it would cost to build a new stadium (probably around $20 million at the time), and rather than move the team to L.A., he moved himself and his wife there.

 A Colt fan site suggests that, had the Colts/Rams swap not happened, Rosenbloom would have worked things out, and not listened to his wife, and would have continued to own the Colts until his death in 1979.
 He probably would have died anyway, since his drowning happened off the coast of his winter home in Florida, not off California.
 Not moving the team probably wouldn't have saved his life, and he had heart trouble anyway.